 Save and close the file.
 Then, run the following command to take effect the saved changes.

-Now, run any task on your Terminal, you will be notified each time when a command is done.
+Now, run any task on your Terminal, you will be notified each time when a command is completed.

 Cool, isn’t it?